Integrating Sketchy Medical in Your Cram Fighter Study Plan

 [IMAGE: Adding Sketchy in Resource selection]

 If you choose to add all lessons in Sketchy Preclinical or Clinical, you can set them to be grouped by subject or system, so all Sketchy lessons on the same subject or system are put together in your schedule.
-You also have the option to change the order in which topics are covered in case you want to align your plan with your school curriculum.
+You also have an alternative option to change the order in which topics are covered in case you want to align your plan with your medical school curriculum.

 This way, you don’t have to add Sketchy Preclinical and then choose all Micro videos manually.
 Now you can just add Sketchy Micro – or any other subject you need – to your plan with one click!
 Sketchy, as well as all of its subsets, is constantly updated.
 We make sure our content is consistent with the Sketchy website, so you won’t miss anything!